|

 Daunt, who will free beauty in the dingy industrial

+landscape."
 "Nolde would have condoned Daunt's

 jarring of some wide, almost tranquil skies with sudden explosions